6 Great Places for Wheelchair Users to Go On Vacation

 Profit and prosper with the best of expert advice - straight to your e-mail.

-In fact, Silberstein says, traveling is something he hopes more people with disabilities attempt, because of the inherent value he finds in it.
+In fact, traveling is something Silberstein hopes more people with disabilities attempt, in part because it has helped him with his own independence.

 It just takes some research and prep to make traveling a reality, and there are more resources than ever.
 So, with that in mind, here are some great vacation ideas for wheelchair users and other people with mobility issues.